My experience has been nothing shy of exciting and full of learning opportunities. Here are some numbers that represent my time at the ODS.

 After the report, we present our findings and recommendations to the partners.
 I have been responsible for presenting and answering any questions the partners have.

 For each project, we usually had two to three other co-ops and oversight of a Senior Designer.
-They continue to push me to become a better designer and future leader.
 Below is a picture of this term of ODS co-ops on Halloween!
 (I'm on the right)

 Every day I'm learning something new whether it is a new trick on Miro or solving a project challenge.
-There’s still so much to learn but here are my main takeaways so far!
+There’s still so much to learn but here are my main takeaways from this experience.

 Working with different teams on multiple projects can make planning and collaboration a nightmare.
 I have learned that communicating and really understanding what's on my teammates plates has helped tremendously for project planning and collaboration overall.